Syria rebels hand 4-year-old to her Belgian mother

 Idlib has since September been protected from a massive regime assault by a fragile truce deal between regime ally Russia and rebel backer Turkey.

-Thousands of foreign fighters are present in the region, where they are members of HTS but also other militant groups.
+Thousands of foreign fighters are present in the region, where they are members of HTS but also other jihadist groups.

 Jolly Bimbachi and a male friend had crossed into Syria from Lebanon, searching for her two sons, she told AFP.